 On-Going Animal Sheltering Services:

-The following services will be available to the public by appointment only:
+The following services will be available to the public:

-To visit the shelter to see available animals, adopt an animal, or retrieve a lost pet, call (909) 931-4185 and select Option 4 to request an appointment.
+To visit the shelter to see available animals, adopt an animal, or retrieve a lost pet, we still highly recommend making an appointment in advance by calling (909) 931-4185 and select Option 4.
+Beginning May 1, 2021, we will also allow walk-in visits with capacity restrictions, and will accommodate meet-and-greets with animals as staffing resources allow.
 Phones will be answered from 8:30 a.m. to closing.
 Click here to see shelter hours.
-Other requests for information, especially non-urgent and non-scheduling requests, should be sent by e-mail to email@example.com.
+Other requests for information, especially non-urgent and non-scheduling requests, should be sent by e-mail to firstname.lastname@example.org.
 We are asking visitors to wear a covering (bandana, scarf, etc.) over their nose and mouth in accordance with the County of San Bernardino Public Health Department's recommendation.

-Please note all off-site adoption events and group gatherings, such as volunteer orientations, are suspended until further notice.
+Please note most off-site adoption events and group gatherings, such as volunteer orientations, remain suspended until further notice.

 On-Going City of Upland Animal Control Services: